chistopher/girgs/notes.md

 - make graph member to reduce stack size ? needs benchmarking
 - move index helper functions to common.h
 - pre-compute expressions used in for loop condition
+- look at average size of the V_i^A (I guess they are too small)
+- profile time spend in type 1 / type 2
+- checkEdgeExplicit make alpha == inf check earlier

 # kd-tree